Ramanujan's partition generating functions modulo $\ell$: Acknowledgements

 \section{Acknowledgements}

 The first author is funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001179), the SFB/TRR 191 ``Symplectic Structure in Geometry, Algebra and Dynamics'', and the DFG (Projekt- nummer 281071066 TRR 191).
-The third author is grateful for the support of the Thomas Jefferson Fund and the NSF (DMS-2002265 and DMS-2055118).
+The third author is grateful for the support of the Thomas Jefferson Fund, the NSF (DMS-2002265 and DMS-2055118), and the Simons Foundation (SFI-MPS-TSM-00013279).
 The views expressed in this article are those of the authors and do not reflect the official policy or position of the U.S. Naval Academy, Department of the Navy, the Department of Defense, or the U.S. Government.
+We thank the referee for helpful comments on our paper.